Pomme (singer): 2018–2020: Les failles

 In February 2018, she performed at the Café de la Danse in Paris, after having performed as an opening act for Louane and Vianney, then took the stage in La Cigale in mid-2018 and in La Trianon in early 2019.
 In 2019, she released her second studio album Les failles (2019), which was later reissued a year later.
 Described by Pomme as an album with "absolute truth and humility", she conceived it while reflecting on a breakup.
 In February 2020, she won the Victoires de la Musique award for album révélation ("newcomer album") of the year with Les failles.
-The singer later released the EP Quarantine Phone Sesssions in May 2020, which she stated to be available only during the COVID-19 lockdowns.
+The singer later released the EP Quarantine Phone Sessions in May 2020, which she stated to be available only during the COVID-19 lockdowns.

 2021–present: Consolation

 In 2021, she was crowned artiste féminine ("female artist") of the year.
-On New Year's Day, Pomme revealed plans of releasing a third studio album in 2022 through her Twitter account.
-Later in that month, her collaboration "Everything Matters" with Norwegian singer-songwriter Aurora was released as a single from the latter's third studio album, The Gods We Can Touch (2022).
+On New Year's Day 2022, Pomme revealed plans of releasing a third studio album later that year through her Twitter account.
+Later in that month, her collaboration "Everything Matters" with Norwegian singer-songwriter Aurora was released as a single from the latter's third studio album, The Gods We Can Touch.

 In May 2022, she published the children's book Sous les paupières with French singer Pauline de Tarragon, who also did the illustrations.

+She released her album Consolation on August 26, 2022.

+In 2024, she released two tracks in collaboration with Japanese folk artist Ichiko Aoba, a French version of Aoba's song "Seabed Eden" and a Japanese version of Pomme's song "Grandiose".

 Artistry

 Pomme's music incorporates chanson française, folk-pop, French pop and indie folk.
-The journalists of Libération and Le Figaro emphasized the quality of Pomme's live performances, during which she particularly plays the autoharp and the guitar.
+The journalists of Libération and Le Figaro emphasized the quality of Pomme's live performances, during which she primarily plays the autoharp and the guitar.
 The lyrics she writes often evoke themes of love, death, and "everyday situations that resort to romanticism".
-Love in her lyrics is not only heterosexual but also bisexual or homosexual; she has dedicated a song to Quebec singer Safia Nolin, who used to be her partner.
+She has dedicated songs to her wife, Quebec singer Safia Nolin.
 Other topics she explored are intimacy, feminism, and environmentalism, which she considered to be "natural and obvious to me for my generation and for myself."